-Modulation of rat Leydig cell steroidogenic function by di(2-ethylhexyl) phthalate
+Modulation of rat Leydig cell steroidogenic function by di(2-ethylhexyl) phthalate (PDF)

 Akingbemi,Benson T.; Youker,Robert T.; Sottas,Chantal M.; Ge,Renshan; Katz,Emily; Klinefelter,Gary R.; Zirkin,Barry R.; Hardy,Matthew P.